External Data

 Sample: URL Parameter

-Add "Special Elements > External Data > URL Parameter".
+Add "Form Elements > External Data > URL Parameter".

 Type in the "Parameter Name", e.g. "p"